ReWrite-Media/makecode/blocks/hai2025/wood3.md

 ### @hideIteration true
 ### @explicitHints true

-# The agent is learning
+# Add to it's model

 ## Step 1
 The agent figured out that Acacia wood is a log as well.
 Click the play button to continue.